Q: How are books organized in the library?

 We use the Library of Congress Classification system here at the KSU Library System.
 While most colleges and universities use this system, you may be used to the Dewey Decimal System from your high school or public library.

-First by collection type:
+Classified first by collection type:

-- Reference (Sturgis/Kennesaw: 3rd Floor/Graduate Library)
+- Reference (Sturgis/Kennesaw: 3rd Floor/Graduate Library

 - General Collection (Sturgis/Kennesaw: 2nd Floor)